Kamesuta/BungeePteroPower/README.md

 ## Download

-- You can download it from [GitHub Releases](https://github.com/Kamesuta/BungeePteroPower/releases).
+- You can download it from [Spigot](https://www.spigotmc.org/resources/%E2%9A%A1-bungeepteropower-%E2%9A%A1-start-stop-servers-when-player-join-leave.114883/) or [GitHub Releases](https://github.com/Kamesuta/BungeePteroPower/releases).

 ## Requirements